A History of Hard Money Loans

 Hard money types of loans are most common exclusively in the United States and Canada, where the term “hard money” first originated.

-The hard money industry suffered severe setbacks during the real estate crashes of the early 1980s and early 1990s because of lenders overestimating and funding properties at well over their market value.
+The hard money industry suffered severe setbacks during the real estate crashes of the early 1980s and early 1990s because lenders overestimated and funded properties well over their market value.

-The government has always unregulated the interest rates and loan structures of hard money loans, however there are a few states that do keep regulations and tabs on their hard money lenders.
+The government has always unregulated the interest rates and loan structures of hard money loans.
+However, there are a few states that do keep regulations and tabs on their hard money lenders.

-The same happened with the interest rates, they started out as low as 3% and when the popularity grew so did the desperateness of the hard money clients.
-The lenders began to realize just how much they could charge their clients and they had but no other choice to accept these terms.
+The same happened with the interest rates.
+They started out as low as 3%, and when the popularity grew, so did the desperateness of the hard money clients.
+The lenders began to realize just how much they could charge their clients, and they had but no other choice to accept these terms.

-This alternative financing method grew and grew; its only downfall consisted of the real estate crashes in the 1980s and 1990s, making the hard money lenders a bit uneasy about their current lending strategies.
-Hard money lenders were hard to locate then as they are today.
+This alternative financing method grew and grew; its only downfall consisted of the real-estate crashes in the 1980s and 1990s, making the hard money lenders a bit uneasy about their current lending strategies.
+Hard money lenders were hard to locate then, as they are today.

 Learning a bit about the history of this loan type can help you to see why it may be something for you.
 In addition, it gives you a perspective of what this type of loan is all about.
 Is a hard money loan right for your needs?
 Apply today!